khalidsalomao/SimpleHelpers.Net/README.md

 In every project there are lot's of reusable patterns that we find our selves rewriting or just doing some copy & paste, and thus the idea behind SimpleHelpers micro-libraries is to create a small collection of such code but keeping it reliable and easy to use.

-Most of SimpleHelpers.Net libraries are distributed by Nuget.org as source code files (c#), since this enable us to use these utility code as micro-libraries without creating and having to deploy a huge number of assemblies (dlls).
+Most of SimpleHelpers.Net libraries are distributed by Nuget.org as source code files (C#), since this enable us to use these utility code as micro-libraries without creating and having to deploy a huge number of assemblies (dlls).
 The idea is to keep things simple!

 Distributing source code also make things easier in case of doubt or curiosity.
 You can just take a look into the full source code!